forest-rev/GEODE-geepython-intro/README.md

 earthengine authenticate

-## Run jupyter notebook or jupyter lab
+## Then run jupyter notebook or jupyter lab from the command prompt.

 jupyter notebook

-## Create a new notebook and save it if you want.
+## Using the menus in Jupyter Lab or Jupyter Notebook, create a new notebook and optionally save it.
-## Run the following code in the notebook to test your install by pasting each block into a new cell and running the cell.
+## Run the following code in the notebook to test your install by pasting each block into a new cell and then running the cell.
 ## If successful you should see metadata for a DEM dataset and an interactive map window.

-### First cell
+> ### First cell
 import ee

 import geemap

 ee.Initialize()

-### Second cell
+> ### Second cell
 print(ee.Image('USGS/SRTMGL1_003').getInfo())

-### Third cell
+> ### Third cell
 Map = geemap.Map(center=(40, -100), zoom=4)

 Map